 During the 18th and 19th centuries, furniture manufacturers in England used veneers for production of the highest quality furniture.

 Immanuel Nobel invented the modern technique of rotary cut veneer and the first production equipment was constructed in the USA during the 19th century.
 “Plywood has been one of the most ubiquitous building products for decades.”
 In the beginning of the 19th century, Thomas J. Autzen was the owner of Portland Manufacturing Company, USA, which was the first plywood production facility.
 He contributed to the development of the plywood production by reducing the drying and manufacturing process.
 Thanks to his findings, the new technology had an important role of “making plywood one of the most abundant and affordable building products ever produced”.

 Applications of plywood

 As illustrated in Figure 11, plywood can be used for many different purposes (Jackson et. al.,1990).
 Interior plywood comprises furniture and wall panelling, while exterior plywood is appropriate for kitchen fitments and applications around showers and bathrooms.
 Another type of plywood is structural plywood, which is manufactured for applications where strength and durability are the primary factors.
 Structural plywood is used in the construction and building industry.
 Most commonly plywood is used for formwork applications due to its strength,stability and tolerance to changes in temperature and moisture.
 Finally, marine plywood is used where moisture resistance is needed.
-Plywood can also beused for transport- and boat construction and packaging manufacture.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+Plywood can also beused for transport- and boat construction and packaging manufacture.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at firstname.lastname@example.org in time and we will delete it at the first time.